 September 19, 2009

-Two fly-in's for the price of one!
+Two fly-ins for the price of one!
 The former RAF station at Bicester played host to an International Auster Club's and Aeronca Club of Great Britain joint fly-in.
 Members of both clubs were invited to arrive Friday evening or on saturday before departing to the VAC event at Turweston on Sunday.
 The event was a low key affair with less than 20 members aircraft attending, but those that did attend had the chance to enjoy the company of similar minded people.
 For the enthusiast there were a few other interesting veteran aircraft around, either housed in the vast former RAF hangar and from where the based Gemini flew or visiting in the shape of a Piper Vagabond.

 Sadly at 14:40 on Saturday the pilot and passenger of Auster G-AMZU were involved in a crash when departing the airfield.
 The Auster crashed into a builder's yard which adjoins the airfield.
 One crew member sufferred severe injuries but was stable by the next day.